-The Entire Cast of ‘The Amazing Race’ 29: Who Would You Pick For Your Partner?
+The Entire Cast Of ‘The Amazing Race’ 29: Who Would You Pick For Your Partner?

 Redmond Ramos (28) – Motivational Speaker

-Jessica Lynn Shields (28) – k-9 Police Officer
+Jessica Lynn Shields (28) – K-9 Police Officer

 Ashton Theiss (25) – Real Estate Agent